Six ways to create a better workplace environment

 People spend about a third of their lives working so it's vital that they feel comfortable and at ease at work.
 We take a look at some of the ways you can make a better workplace environment.

-It's impossible to enjoy your job all the time, but the kind of environment you work in has a massive impact on how you feel about your job and colleagues.
+It’s impossible to enjoy your job all the time, but the kind of environment you work in - and the workplace culture that surrounds it - has a massive impact on how you feel about your job and colleagues.

 There's nothing worse than a workplace where the only sounds are the relentless tapping of keyboards and an occasional sigh.
 The so-called "pin drop syndrome", when it's so quiet that people feel afraid to speak, is the bugbear of many employees.
 Take steps to encourage your employees to talk to one another.

 You could dedicate a specific area in the workspace for people to relax and have a friendly chat.
 It could be a place where they can catch up over lunch or exchange ideas about an upcoming project.
-And communication doesn't always have to be face to face.
+And, of course, corporate communication doesn’t always have to be face to face.

 But it's not just about employees communicating together.
 Nearly 85% of generation Yers said they would feel more confident if they had more frequent conversations with their managers.
 So, keep your door open, metaphorically and physically.

 Exercise can improve health, mood and productivity.
 Get people moving.
 If the roles in your organisation are mainly sedentary, encourage people to take breaks and walk around.